Coronavirus: FAQs for property managers

 - The tenant reasonably believes you or a tradesperson is suffering from respiratory illness, showing symptoms of respiratory illness, has been exposed to someone with COVID-19 or is suffering from COVID-19; or

 - The tenant is identified within the classifications of a high health risk (refer to high risk groups in our REIQ Coronavirus fast facts article).

 Above all, communication will play a critical role in managing any unexpected situations related to property inspections and/or property access for tradespeople.
 Maintaining early and open communication with tenants on a regular basis should form part of your strategy so as to aid in the management of property access with minimal disruption.
 Refer to The REIQ’s template documents which are designed to further assist in this area.

 Q: What can I do if a tenant refuses to pay rent?

-As highlighted earlier, communication will play an essential role in minimising any unforeseen issues should a tenant fall into arrears due to the coronavirus.
+As highlighted earlier, communication will play an essential role in minimising any unforeseen issues should a tenant fall into arrears due to the COVID-19 crisis.
 Making early contact with tenants now should form part of your communications strategy.
 This will allow you to explore alternative arrangements, such as delayed payments or payment plans should the owner be amenable to such arrangements.